ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 ### Configuring allowed file types

-The allowed file types that can be uploaded are actually configured in two places:
+The allowed file types that can be uploaded should actually be configured in two places:

 * On the client side, in CKEditor 5, restricting image upload through the CKEditor 5 UI and commands.
 * On the server side, in Easy Image, restricting the file formats that are accepted in Easy Image.